History of timekeeping devices: Continuous timekeeping devices

 Ancient civilizations observed astronomical bodies, often the Sun and Moon, to determine time.
 According to the historian Eric Bruton, Stonehenge is likely to have been the Stone Age equivalent of an astronomical observatory, used for seasonal and annual events such as equinoxes or solstices.
 As megalithic civilizations left no recorded history, little is known of their timekeeping methods.
+The Warren Field calendar monument in Scotland is currently considered to be the oldest lunisolar calendar yet found.

 Mesoamericans modified their usual vigesimal (base-20) counting system when dealing with calendars to produce a 360-day year.
 Aboriginal Australians understood the movement of objects in the sky well, and used their knowledge to construct calendars and aid navigation; most Aboriginal cultures had seasons that were well-defined and determined by natural changes throughout the year, including celestial events.
 Lunar phases were used to mark shorter periods of time; the Yaraldi of South Australia being one of the few people recorded as having a way to measure time during the day, which was divided into seven parts using the position of the Sun.

 All timekeepers before the 13th century relied upon methods that used something that moved continuously.
 No early method of keeping time changed at a steady rate.
 Devices and methods for keeping time have improved continuously through a long series of new inventions and ideas.